TSSG/asciidoc2html-pdf/README.md

     html.builder.publish=
     perforce.workingdir=

-pdf.builder.output is the name of the folder created to hold to PDF output.
+_pdf.builder.output_ is the name of the folder created to hold to PDF output.

-html.builder.output is the name of the folder created to hold the HTML output.
+_html.builder.output_ is the name of the folder created to hold the HTML output.

-perforce.workingdir is the output folder in the perforce repository PDF output will be copied to, can be ignored for basic use.
+_perforce.workingdir_ is the output folder in the perforce repository PDF output will be copied to, can be ignored for basic use.

-html.builder.publish is the output folder such as a web-dav mounted folder which the HTML output would be copied to, can be ignored for basic use
+_html.builder.publish_ is the output folder such as a web-dav mounted folder which the HTML output would be copied to, can be ignored for basic use

-To setup a new document for use, currently this task needs to be carried out manually, future updates to the system will allow a much more user friendly interface for the system.
+To setup a new document for use we need to carry out the following steps:

+This currently this task needs to be carried out manually, future updates to the system will allow a much more user friendly interface for the system.

-We need the following to create a document:
+We need to copy the following structure each time we wish to create a new document:

     .
     |-- build.properties